 Los Angeles Youth Orchestra Staff

-Information about Steinberg’s current performances, recordings, and lectures, is available at www.russellsteinberg.com.
+Information about Steinberg’s music, lectures, and Patreon is available at www.russellsteinberg.com

 Elise Dewsberry Green has had a varied career as a singer, actor, and director in the musical theatre world; as well as bookkeeper, retail store manager, legal secretary, and website designer in the business world.
 She is currently also the Artistic Director of New Musicals Inc. in North Hollywood, a non-profit organization that works with bookwriters, lyricists, and composers in developing new musicals.
 Elise is also the wife of LAYO Cello Coach, Stephen Green.